Welcome to the Keavy KAL!

 - Waste yarn, stitch holders, or spare interchangeable cords with end caps

 - The Keavy pattern – you can purchase the individual pattern from Interweave or purchase the book Refined Knits from Amazon.
+The Idril KAL is also from this book.
 There’s a good chance we’ll be adding at least one more pattern from the book to the Knit Along Club in the future – it has a lot of beautiful patterns!

 - Link to the individual pattern: https://www.interweave.com/product/keavvy-simple-pullover-knitting-pattern-download/